michaelo/sapt/README.md

     <tbody>
         <tr>
             <td>test</td>
-            <td>the particular file to be performed.
+            <td>the particular file/request to be processed.
 A test can result in "OK" or "ERROR"</td>
         </tr>
         <tr>
             <td>playbook</td>